neuro-ng/oxcaml-ubuntu/README.md

 # OxCaml Full DEV Image

-Docker image for OxCaml development
+A comprehensive Docker image for OxCaml development with all essential tools pre-installed.

 ## 🔥 What is OxCaml?